alexisrolland/ComfyUI-FastAPI/README.md

-# ComfyUI-REST-API
+# ComfyUI-FastAPI

-Boilerplate code to create a thin REST API layer on top of ComfyUI.
+Boilerplate code to create a thin REST API layer on top of ComfyUI, using FastAPI.

 ## Getting started